Tec4Sho/check-file/README.md

 Adding a name that is not a actual file check-file-action will then proceed with checking files for any TEXT STRING MATCHES of the provided information.

+Any filename not listed for error checking if found will display file location and file contents.

-Any file or files found will be scanned for errors if they are file types listed.
+Any filename or files found will be scanned for errors if they are of file types listed below only.
-.c
+- .c
-.h
+- .h
-.cpp
+- .cpp
-.sh
+- .sh
-.mk
+- .mk
-Makefile
+- Makefile

 # Default report is found in workflow logs. (*Within check-file-action step*).